 Come to the sanctuary’s latest in the Sanctuary Cinema Series!
 November 22, 1912: The schooner Rouse Simmons departs upper Michigan ferrying 5,000 Christmas trees to Chicago.
 The ship disappears, and for 60 years there’s no trace of it.
 In 1971 a scuba diver discovers the legendary, lost “Christmas Tree Ship.”
 (2013, 50 minutes, no rating) [...]

+Great Lakes Maritime Historian Patrick Labadie describes the introduction and subsequent development of the iconic Great Lakes vessels, and their effect on the Midwest.
 The commerce of the American Midwest has always been closely linked with the efficiency of Great Lakes transportation.
-Eighteenth-century fur trade, 19th century agriculture, lumbering and mining were all dependent upon the developing Lakes shipping industry for their fast-growing success.
-It was with the introduction of highly-efficient purpose-built bulk freight steamers in 1869, however, that [...]
+Eighteenth-century fur trade, 19th century agriculture, lumbering and mining were all dependent upon [...]

 The desolate Lake Superior shoreline between Whitefish Point in Michigan's Eastern Upper Peninsula and the area of Grand Marais, MI, is littered with a multitude of shipwrecks.
 Some occurred as early as the 1816 wreck of the schooner Invincible, while newer, larger wrecks are deep within the shipping lanes.
 The 729' SS Edmund Fitzgerald is [...]